- Explain how classical conditioning occurs

 In Pavlov’s experiments, the dogs salivated each time meat powder was presented to them.
 The meat powder in this situation was an unconditioned stimulus (UCS): a stimulus that elicits a reflexive response in an organism.
 The dogs’ salivation was an unconditioned response (UCR): a natural (unlearned) reaction to a given stimulus.
 Before conditioning, think of the dogs’ stimulus and response like this:

 In classical conditioning, a neutral stimulus is presented immediately before an unconditioned stimulus.
-Pavlov would sound a tone (like ringing a bell) and then give the dogs the meat powder ([link]).
+Pavlov would sound a tone (like ringing a bell) and then give the dogs the meat powder (Figure 2).
 The tone was the neutral stimulus (NS), which is a stimulus that does not naturally elicit a response.
 Prior to conditioning, the dogs did not salivate when they just heard the tone because the tone had no association for the dogs.
 Quite simply this pairing means:

 When Pavlov paired the tone with the meat powder over and over again, the previously neutral stimulus (the tone) also began to elicit salivation from the dogs.
 Thus, the neutral stimulus became the conditioned stimulus (CS), which is a stimulus that elicits a response after repeatedly being paired with an unconditioned stimulus.
 Eventually, the dogs began to salivate to the tone alone, just as they previously had salivated at the sound of the assistants’ footsteps.
 The behavior caused by the conditioned stimulus is called the conditioned response (CR).
 In the case of Pavlov’s dogs, they had learned to associate the tone (CS) with being fed, and they began to salivate (CR) in anticipation of food.

 Now that you have learned about the process of classical conditioning, do you think you can condition Pavlov’s dog?
 Visit this website to play the game.